Hiring for Innovation

 This is an original example of what physicists will recognize as a class of thinking challenges known as a “Fermi problem,” in honor of Enrico Fermi, the physicist who won the Nobel prize for his work in elementary particle physics (and four years later produced the first sustained nuclear reaction (under the squash courts at the University of Chicago leading ultimately to the development of the atomic bomb).

 Note: The most famous Fermi problem is: “How many piano tuners are there in Chicago?”
 To make an educated guess, you might ask questions in the following order: How many people live in Chicago?
 How many people per family?
-How many of these families might own pianos?
+Do these families own pianos?
 How often might a piano need tuning?
 How many pianos could a piano tuner tune in a day?
 Then, with all these guesstimates (by the law of averages, some guesses will be high, some low).
 There’s a good chance you might arrive at a guess that’s pretty close to reality: approximately 25 piano tuners.

 We often work with HR departments to help them incorporate creative thinking skills in their company’s workforce.
 A good example of this is work we’ve recently done with Amazon.
 We help their talent recruiting teams generate more and better solutions to address their recruiting and retention challenges.
 We’ve also worked with HR departments to help them deliver “mission, vision and values” projects for their company as a whole, as well as specific divisions.

 Cofounder and Chief Idea Guy